JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 You often work with your model in more than one place.
 Re-creating the model is too inefficient, so we cache it for you, and any subsequent calls to `DomManager.getFileElement()` will return the same instance.
 So, it is useful to invoke this method just once, and then keep everywhere only the "root" object you've obtained.
-In this case you wont need to repeat that scary first line, and the code will look even nicer.
+In this case you won't need to repeat that scary first line, and the code will look even nicer.

 It is also important to note that with this scenario we avoid potential `NullPointerException`: our DOM guarantees that every method accessing a tags child will return a not-null element, even if the correspondingly-named sub-tag doesn't exist.
 That may seem strange at a first glance, but it appears to be rather convenient.